trptcolin/parade/README.md

 >
 > description:"Presentation Description" - a description of the presentation

-## showoff generate outline
+## parade generate outline

-Create new showoff outline file
+Create new parade outline file

-Within the existing directory create a **showoff** file that contains some sample sections and slide references to get you started with creating your customized presentation.
+Within the existing directory create a **parade** file that contains some sample sections and slide references to get you started with creating your customized presentation.